malixian/clockwork/README.md

 Currently, the CMakeLists assumes CUDA lives in either `/usr/local/cuda/lib64` (the default location in Ubuntu 14.x) or `/usr/lib/x86_64-linux-gnu/nvidia/current` (the default location for MPI cluster machines).
 If you get build errors saying cannot find CUDA or cannot find nvidia-ml, then you'll need to update the `include_directories` and `link_directories` directives in the CMakeLists.txt with the CUDA location on your machine.

 Undefined reference to tvm::runtime::ManagedCuda... -- this probably means you didn't build TVM properly.
 Make sure you haven't modified or deleted the file `build/config.cmake` in the TVM repository.  `make clean` and `make` TVM again.

+Unable to set number of open files with ulimit: default values are picked up from conf files, e.g. /etc/security/limits.conf, but they may be overwritten by files in a subdirectory, e.g. /etc/security/limits.d/*.conf